-They had five children -- Lillian M. "Lillie" Brougher, Jacob Ross "Shorty" Younkin, Clark J. Younkin, Myrtle G. Younkin and Matthew McKinley "Matt" Younkin.
+The couple bore a family of four known children -- Lillian Myrtle "Lillie" Brougher, Jacob "Ross" (nicknamed "Shorty") Younkin, Clark J. Younkin and Matthew McKinley "Matt" Younkin.

-They resided on the old farm of Wesley's parents south of Kingwood, along what today is Route 281.
+They resided on the old farm of Wesley's parents located south of Kingwood, along what today is Route 281, a tract originally owned by Wesley's great-grandfather, Frederick Younkin.
 Wesley paid for the farm in $300 installments, from 1896 to 1900.

 Tragedy rocked this family on June 20, 1892, when 22-month-old son Clark drowned in a spring.